Al-Safiriyya: 1948, aftermath

 Benny Morris gives both date and time of depopulation as unknown.
 Aref al-Aref writes that Al-Safiriyya was occupied by the Yishuv in April, 1948, at the same time as Yazur and Bayt Dajan.

 On September 13, 1948, Al-Safiriyya was one of 14 Palestinian villages that Ben-Gurion asked to be destroyed, in order to block the return of the villagers.

 Tzafria, Kfar Chabad, Tochelet, Ahi'ezer and the suburbs of Rishon LeZion today occupy Al-Safiriyya land.

 In 1992 the village site was described: "The two schools – long concrete structures with rectangular doorways and windows – still stand and have been refurbished.
-A number of houses, some made of adobe bricks and others of concrete, also remain and are aither deserted or inhabited by Jewish families.
+A number of houses, some made of adobe bricks and others of concrete, also remain and are either deserted or inhabited by Jewish families.
 They are architecturally simple and have rectangular doors and windows; most of their roofs are flat.
 Cactuses and a variety of trees line an old village road, and the site is generally dotted by sycamore and cypress trees.
 Parts of the surrounding land are covered by construction but some parts are cultivated by Israelis."